cloudflare/workers-sdk/packages/kv-asset-handler/README.md

 `getAssetFromKV` is a function that takes a `Request` object and returns a `Response` object if the request matches an asset in KV, otherwise it will throw an `Error`.

 Note this package was designed to work with Worker Sites.
-If you are not using Sites make sure to call the bucket you are serving assets from `__STATIC_ASSETS__`
+If you are not using Sites make sure to call the bucket you are serving assets from `__STATIC_CONTENT`

 ### Example